pmj-chosim/pmj-chosim/README.md

 ### Hi there 👋
 🌱 Hello.
 I'm Minjin Park from Korea.
-I'm a ComputerScience&Engineering student and deeply immersed in AI, Network and Devops
+I'm a ComputerScience&Engineering student and deeply immersed in Infra, Network and Devops.

+And I'm a currently Microsoft Certified Trainer about Azure Infrastructer and Administration.
 <!--
 **pmj-chosim/pmj-chosim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.